recidivism5/linalg/README.md

 - FVec3 is a vector of 3 floats
 - Quaternion is a vector of 4 floats
-- mat4 is an array of 16 floats, called "m" in functions using mat4s
+- mat4 is an array of 16 floats, called "m" in functions using mat4s.
+It is treated as column major.